 - Attrition rate is the ratio of terminated team members during the latest twelve months to the total number of team members at the end of such period, which measures team member turnover.
 Increased voluntary attrition rates result in increased hiring, training and on-boarding costs and productivity losses, which may adversely affect our revenue, gross margin and operating profit margin.
-Our voluntary attrition rate was 14.8%, while our involuntary attrition rate was 4.7%, for the fiscal year ended March 31, 2014.
-Our voluntary attrition rate was 13.3% for the fiscal year ended March 31, 2013, while our involuntary attrition rate was 3.1% for the same fiscal year. - Operating expense efficiency is a measure of operating expenses as a percentage of revenue.
+Our voluntary attrition rate was 14.7%, while our involuntary attrition rate was 3.7%, for the fiscal year ended March 31, 2015.
+Our voluntary attrition rate was 4.7% for the same fiscal year. - Operating expense efficiency is a measure of operating expenses as a percentage of revenue.
 If we continue to successfully grow our revenue, we anticipate that operating expenses will decrease as a percentage of revenue as such expenses are absorbed across a larger revenue base.
 In the near term, however, any operating expense efficiency may decline if our revenue declines. - Effective tax rate is our worldwide tax expense as a percentage of our consolidated net income before tax, which measures the impact of income taxes worldwide on our operations and net income.
 We monitor and assess our effective tax rate to evaluate whether our tax structure is competitive as compared to our industry.
-Our effective tax rate was 25.1% and 20.8% for the fiscal years ended March 31, 2014 and 2013, respectively.
-Our effective tax rate was impacted by the mix of income by jurisdiction, availability and term of certain tax holidays and settlement of uncertain tax positions identified during the fiscal year ended March 31, 2014.
+Our effective tax rate was 26.1% and 25.1% for the fiscal years ended March 31, 2015 and 2014, respectively.
+Our effective tax rate was impacted by the mix of income by jurisdiction, non-deductible stock-based compensation and increases of uncertain tax positions identified during the fiscal year ended March 31, 2015.
 Increases in our effective tax rate or a high effective tax rate will also have a negative effect on our earnings in future periods. - Onsite-to-offshore mix is the measurement of hours billed by resources located offshore to hours billed by our team members onsite over a defined period.
 We strive to manage both fixed-price contracts and time-and-materials engagements to a targeted 25% to 75% onsite-to-offshore service delivery team mix, although such delivery mix may be impacted by several factors including our new and existing client delivery requirements as well as the impact of any acquisitions.